 Glazed partitions and doors were introduced to this project to create a more dynamic and homely feel to the office environment.
+Being our first installation for glass partitions in Macclesfield, we were proud of breaking into a new area.
 A bespoke scheme was developed in order to facilitate improved communications, sharing of resources and bringing working relationships closer.
 Optima worked within a tight schedule and were delighted when the project won “Public Sector Interiors Project of the Year” at the region’s most prestigious awards ceremony for the interiors industry, Mixology North.
 Congratulations to BAND Architects and Brown and Bancroft Interiors!

 When Macclesfield-based housing association Peaks and Plains Housing Trust decided to upgrade their 11,500 sq ft office space, the key to the design was creating a homely feel that would inspire and motivate as well as being reflective of the diverse communities within which the trust works.
 By bringing together core operations into one single floor plate and incorporating a number of bespoke partitioning systems from Optima, this innovative workspace promotes collaboration, communication and well-being amongst staff through a variety of different settings.